itsrehman-beep/travel-app-mcp/replit.md

 - No email notifications for bookings
 - Limited error handling and validation messages on frontend
 - No pagination for search results
+- **ID Generation Race Condition**: The `generate_next_id()` function has a potential race condition under high concurrent load.
+Mitigated with retry logic, but for production use, implement atomic counters or use a proper database with auto-increment primary keys